 Selling Your Property Through An iBuyer

-As a property owner, you need to know how an iBuyer compares to a local home buyer in USA, [markey_city] when you decide it’s time to sell your property.
+As a property owner, you need to know how an iBuyer compares to a local home buyer in Stockton, [markey_city] when you decide it’s time to sell your property.

 Through an iBuyers platform, property owners can request an offer from the company.
 The owner fills out information about the property and will disclose any known issues or recent upgrades.
 If the property meets the company’s initial criteria, the platform then runs an evaluation on the subject property.
 The iBuyer will typically provide a cash offer within 24 – 48 hours of the request.
 After the owner accepts the offer, the iBuyer will usually send out an inspector to verify the status of the property.
 If any repairs need to be made, they will either request the seller to fix them or deduct the repair cost from the offer.
 When the repairs are settled, the owner then picks the close date.

 Selling Your Property To A Local Home Buyer

 A local home buyer in Stockton will generally be using a real estate agent.
 This means the local home buyer will be most likely to find your property through the multiple listing service, or MLS of the area.
 The buyer’s agent would then present the offer contract to the selling agent, or seller directly if they are not using an agent.
 If the seller accepts the offer, the buyer will usually hire an inspector to make sure there are not any hidden surprises.
 If you’re lucky, the buyer will purchase in all-cash; however, the typical home buyer will need financing which can take 30-90 days, depending on the lender.
 This point in the process is where some buyers are forced to withdraw their offer because of financing issues.
 If they make it past this point and the inspection comes back agreeable, then the closing occurs according to the contract.